 5.1 The Council could maintain the status quo.
-However, in order to secure the benefits outlined in the Report this option is not recommended.
+However, in order to secure the benefits outlined in this and previous reports this option is not recommended.

 6. REASONS FOR RECOMMENDATIONS

 6.1 Moving forward with the proposals outlined in this Report will improve the on-street food trading offer across the city centre, providing more opportunities for local street food businesses (especially start-ups) and the creation of mini street food markets.